faizyakob/my-k8s-repository/Create local Kubernetes cluster.md

 <br>
 <img width="1680" height="524" alt="image" src="https://github.com/user-attachments/assets/327f9ece-e72d-4583-9104-707bea739cad" />

-There are few suggestions in the finished output related to the config file, which is recommended to be run.
+There are few additional suggestions in the finished output related to the config file, which is recommended to be run.

 ```
 export KUBECONFIG=/etc/kubernetes/admin.conf